 - Since its inception, Biodesign has attracted more than $500 million in extramural funding from competitive grant awards as well as support from philanthropic and industry sources.

-- It its first full decade of operations since its research facility opened, Biodesign has had a $1.5B impact on the regional economy and supported more than 3,000 jobs.
+- In its first full decade of operations since its research facility opened, Biodesign has had a $1.5B impact on the regional economy and supported more than 3,000 jobs.

-- Working with ASU’s IP and technology transfer arm, Arizona Technology Enterprises, Biodesign Institute scientists have disclosed more than 600 inventions since inception, resulting in 75 patents issued, 45 licensing agreements and a 18 spin-out ventures.
+- Working with ASU’s IP and technology transfer arm, Skysong Innovations, Biodesign Institute scientists have disclosed more than 600 inventions since inception, resulting in 75 patents issued, 45 licensing agreements and a 18 spin-out ventures.

 - Biodesign’s contributions to the State’s workforce development include annual employment and training of postdoctoral researchers, undergraduate and graduate students who will go on to matriculate and enter the workforce.